 This portfolio is dedicated to Rhonda B, Mark C, Carla M, Dawn W, Susan B, Louise L, Katharine J, Nigel M, Cilla T, Stewart G, Ann N and Jeni M who have been the friends, professionals, Artists or even strangers who helped me find myself again and become the person and photographer I never thought I could be.

 It is also dedicated to all those, friends, professionals and strangers, who are there for others and help them become the person they never thought they could be.

 It is finally dedicated to all those who, like me, lost their tracks in life and have, are or will regain it thanks to those who live to inspire people.

 CONSULTANCY & TRAINING

-LIGHTSCAPE CREATIONS is based by Blairgowrie, Perthshire, Scotland and although I primarily cover Perthshire, Angus, Dundee and Fife, I serve the whole of Scotland, so do not hesitate to contact me.
+I am based by Blairgowrie, Perthshire, scotland and although I primarily cover Perthshire, Angus, Dundee and Fife, I am happy to extend my services to the whole of Scotland, so do not hesitate to contact me.